History, tourist information, and nearby accommodation

 Attraction Type: Abbey

-Location: On a minor road 1 mile south east of Barnard Castle.
+Location: On a minor road one mile south-east of Barnard Castle.
 Signposted off the road from Barnard Castle to Whorlton, just east of the Bowes Museum.
-Parking on site.
+Parking on-site.
 Open access.

 Website: Egglestone Abbey